oqures2/Kmeans-WDBC/README.md

 # Kmeans-WDBC

-K-Means algorithm from scratch on this data set with K = 2, 3, 4, 5, 6, 7, 8
+K-Means algorithm from scratch on the Wisconsin Breast Cancer dataset with K = 2, 3, 4, 5, 6, 7, 8.